-What's Thin Privilege and Why Does It Matter?
+What's Thin Privilege?
+Who Has it and Why Does it Matter?

 Thin privilege is real.

 Have you heard of the term “thin privilege” before?

 The idea of “privilege” might be an uncomfortable topic for you.
 If you’re ready to dismiss the idea of privilege, remember that there’s a lot of growth on the other side of discomfort.